apache/parquet-format/VariantShredding.md

 If the value is not an object, `typed_value` must be null.

 If the value is a partially shredded object, the `value` must not contain the shredded fields.
-If shredded fields are present in the variant object, it is invalid and readers must either fail or use the values from the `value`.
+If shredded fields are present in the variant object, it is invalid and readers must either fail or use the shredded values.

 Each shredded field in the `typed_value` group is represented as a required group that contains optional `value` and `typed_value` fields.
+The `value` field stores the value as Variant-encoded `binary` when the `typed_value` cannot represent the field.
 This layout enables readers to skip data based on the field statistics for `value` and `typed_value`.

 For example, a Variant `event` field may shred `event_type` (`string`) and `event_ts` (`timestamp`) columns using the following definition: